Host a Vue app as a live URL.

 - Pinia, composables, and any client-side state work normally since the runtime is just static files.

-Try it freeVue 3 with Vite or Nuxt 3 in static mode produces a `dist` folder that's already the complete app.
-Drop it in a ZIP, hand the ZIP to NudgeHost, and the app is live at a URL within seconds.
+Vue 3 with Vite or Nuxt 3 in static mode produces a `dist` folder that's already the complete app.
+Drop it in a ZIP, hand the ZIP to NudgeHost, and the app is live at its own subdomain on nudgehost.site within seconds, served from the root so the build's asset paths resolve untouched.
 There's nothing for you to configure, no deploy command to learn, no Git integration to set up first.
 The build artifact is the deploy.

 If your project uses Nuxt with full SSR or any server-side feature, the static `nuxt generate` path is what works on NudgeHost.
 Server routes, API handlers, and `useFetch` against same-origin endpoints aren't available without a Node server backing them.
 For a fully-rendered Nuxt setup you'd want a host that runs Node; for a prototype, demo, or marketing page, the static build covers it.
-If your prototype is small enough to live in a single file, host an HTML file skips the build step entirely.
+If your prototype is small enough to live in a single file, you can host an HTML file and skip the build step entirely.

-Frequently asked questions
+Try it freeFrequently asked questions

 Does this work with Vue 2?